 Play online on IGS server or review over 50,000 professional games from the SGF Database in one application only.
 The app is ad supported and was developed for Android OS 1.6 and higher.
 Unfortunately, the ads served from AdMob, are placed immediately below the game navigation buttons.
 As a result, it is very easy to touch the ad in place of the navigation button and be directed away from the game to the ad site.
 A marked flaw in an otherwise good application.
 Learn more on www.IQoid.com

-Go Clock? is a free clock for Android available on the Google Play Store.
+Go Clock is a free clock for Android available on the Google Play Store.

 Real Chess Clock is a free clock for Android.

-I supports both japanese and canadian byoyomi (as well as lots of other modes) and can warn you in the final 5 seconds of a period.
-The only problem is it lets you play with 0 periods remaining, so you have to set the period number to one smaller than usually.
+I supports Japanese byoyomi and can warn you in the final 5 seconds of a period.
+The only problem is it lets you play with 0 periods remaining, so you have to set the period number to one smaller than the desired number of periods.

 Never mind the name, I like "Chess Clock for Android" by Tomas Hubálek.
 I think it makes an excellent go timer.
 Configurable settings include Japanese byo-yomi (both variable number of periods and variable number of seconds).
 Several sound and vibration options, including 5 seconds warning sound.
 Fairly nice looks too.
 Mind to make a walk through the app to see all options (scroll).
 Minor drawbacks not to speak of as it is a free app (!).
 Facet: The settings are via the menu button and so the app cannot be used on a tablet and so it has received some negative comments.